 However, jewellery cannot be made from pure gold alone, so it is mixed with other metals to create an alloy.
 The purity of the gold will depend on how much other metal is added.
 For instance, gold jewellery is often made from 22K gold, which is stamped with ‘916’ to indicate it contains 91.6% pure gold.
 In contrast, 18K gold has a lower purity, so the per gram rate offered will be lower.

 Financial institutions have the flexibility to set the per gram rate for gold loan products, within the limits set by the RBI.
-While they cannot exceed the RBI’s cap, they may offer a lower Loan-to-Value (LTV) ratio to cover lending costs.
+While they cannot exceed the RBI’s cap, they may offer a lower LTV ratio to cover lending costs.
 As a result, different banks and non-banking financial companies (NBFCs) may quote varying rates per gram.
 Many borrowers aim to secure the maximum loan for their gold and often choose the lender offering the highest per gram rate.
 However, it’s important to also consider the interest rates charged, as these can differ significantly from one lender to another.

 Each lender may have their own approach for determining the per gram gold rate, but it typically starts with the current market price of gold.
-The rate varies depending on the purity of the gold; for example, 24K and 22K gold are priced differently.
+The rate varies depending on the purity of the gold.
+For example, 24K and 22K gold are priced differently.

-According to RBI regulations, lenders can only offer up to 75% of the gold’s value.
-In this case, the maximum loan a lender could offer for the example above is ₹7,107 per gram of gold.
-To find out the exact loan amount you could receive, you can use the gold loan calculator available on the lender's website.
+To find out the exact gold loan price today you could receive, you can use the gold loan calculator available on the lender's website.

 | Features | NBFCs | Banks |